willianantunes/willianantunes.com/content/blog/2022/05/2022-05-22-rundeck-playground-environment-on-kubernetes.md

 ## Create a dedicated namespace

-We'll have a namespace responsible for support tools.
+We need a namespace responsible for support tools.
 So, let's create one and make it the default from now on.

 ```shell
 kubectl create namespace support-tools